collabnix/dockerlabs/kubernetes/microk8s/README.md

 ```

 Make sure you reserve enough resources to host your deployments; above, we got 4GB of RAM and 40GB of hard disk.
-We also make sure packets to/from the pod network interface can be forwarded to/from the default interface.
+We need to ensure that the packets to/from the pod network interface can be forwarded to/from the default interface.

-# Our VM has an IP that you can check with:
+# Verifying VM IP Address

 ```
 Biradars-MacBook-Air:~ sangam$ multipass list